-It can be argued that any drive through Virginia is a historical one, but perhaps these eight drives are extra loaded with historical attractions and beautiful scenic opportunities.
+Really any drive through Virginia is a historical one, but these eight routes are especially loaded with attractions and scenic opportunities.
+No matter the direction you're headed, you can find a great amount of Virginia history along the way.

 Journey Through Hallowed Ground